-March 8-14, 2026 | Manila, Catbalogan – UCLG ASPAC, represented by Secretary General Dr. Bernadia Irawati Tjandradewi, led a series of mission to establish the role of local governments in Philippines as key actors in achieving sustainable and inclusive urban development.
-The mission also continued the preparation for the ASEAN Governors and Mayors Forum (AGMF) 2026, a sub-regional initiative supporting the realisation of the ASEAN Community Vision (ACV) 2045.
+March 8-14, 2026 | Manila, Catbalogan – UCLG ASPAC, represented by Secretary General Dr. Bernadia Irawati Tjandradewi, led a series of missions to enhance the role of local governments in the Philippines as key actors in implementing sustainable and inclusive local development.
+The mission also continued the preparation for the ASEAN Governors and Mayors Forum (AGMF) to be held in Manila in September 2026, as well as a sub-regional initiative supporting the realisation of the ASEAN Community Vision (ACV) 2045.

 Engaging Municipal Leaders at the General Assembly of the League of Municipalities of the Philippines